learnscripture/learnscripture.net/README.rst

 ========================

 * The text needs to be prepared and loaded into the database in the development environment.
-This involves creating TextVersion and then adding:
+This involves creating TextVersion in the admin, and then adding:

   * For Bibles, Verse instances corresponding to every Verse in the KJV (including missing verses, which should be marked with missing=True)

   * For catechisms, QAPairs for each questions.

+    Create JSON file with a list of [number, question, answer]

+    run: ``./manage.py load_catechism <slug> <json_filename>``

-* ``./manage.py setup_bibleverse_suggestions`` needs to be run (possibly
+* ``./manage.py setup_bibleverse_suggestions`` needs to be run, passing
-  modify it first, to only do the newly added text, for speed.
-By default it will skip things that are done already, but that still takes a long time).
+  in the thesaurus 'mobythes.aur' filename and the version slug

 * Test locally.